True Jackson, VP: Broadcast

 The series has aired on-and-off on TeenNick in the United States since 2008, with the most recent airing in 2023.
 BET also briefly aired episodes of the series in 2009.
+On May 1, 2019, the series began airing on Nick Pluto.

 The show also premiered on the Canadian network YTV on March 5, 2009, and every Thursday since, but was changed to Friday to accommodate with iCarly & Big Fun Fridays.
 Then, the show moved again to Mondays at 6:30pm.
 As of 2010, the series no longer airs on YTV.

 The series continues to air regularly on Nickelodeon networks around the world.
 The show ended in Australia and New Zealand on 17 December 2011.
 The last two remaining episodes premiered in the UK on Wednesday 4 January 2012 and Thursday 5 January 2012 and with "Mystery in Peru" premiering on Friday 6 January 2012.

-The series is currently shown in Jamaica on one of the national stations TVJ (Television Jamaica) at 4:30pm on Tuesdays and Wednesdays.
+The series was shown in Jamaica on one of the national stations TVJ (Television Jamaica) at 4:30pm on Tuesdays and Wednesdays.

-On May 1, 2019, the series began airing on Nick Pluto.

 In Italy, the series began airing on the Super!
 Girl Power Pluto TV channel on January 18, 2023, and it was previously aired on Nickelodeon, Italia 1 and VH1 in that country.
 It's now occasionally watchable on the Super!
 Pop Pluto TV channel, along with Drake & Josh.

 Home media

 True Jackson, VP: Season 1, Vol. 1 was released in a 2 disc set on September 8, 2009.
 Running time is 321 minutes, presented in full screen video, and English stereo audio.
 The set also includes behind-the-scenes, cast member's screen tests, bloopers and the first 13 episodes of season 1.
-Even though there is Season 1 Volume 1, for unknown reasons, a Volume 2 was never released.
+A second volume of the first season was never released.